Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Numerical Results and Discussion

-We show the normalized mean-square error of the proposed channel estimation scheme in Fig.~\ref{fig:CHest_GaussianAssumption}.
-Specifically, the analytical channel estimation error is obtained as $\| \boldsymbol{E}_{i}^{(\mathrm{MMSE})} \|_{\mathrm{F}}^2/\|\boldsymbol{h}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i} ) \|^2$ where $\boldsymbol{E}_{i}^{(\mathrm{MMSE})}$ is given in \eqref{eqMMSEErrSimplified} and $\boldsymbol{h}_{\mathrm{B}, i} ( \mathcal{B}, \boldsymbol{p}_{\mathrm{U}_i} )$ is the exact channel vector.
-From Fig.~\ref{fig:CHest_GaussianAssumption}, we observe that the analytical formula of the channel estimation error matches well with the simulations. { This observation justifies the Gaussian approximation for the channel estimation error, as detailed in Proposition \ref{prop1}}.
-We also evaluate the channel estimation error when the locations of the UEs are estimated with traditional positioning techniques without executing Phase I. Both cases show a good agreement between the analytical derivation based on the Gaussian approximation and the simulations.
 The performance gain obtained by using the proposed localization method in Phase I shows that UEs' localization, RIS optimization and channel estimation are intertwined: the localization has a beneficial effect on both RIS optimization and channel estimation.
-The good match of the analytical and numerical results indicates that we can use the analytical expression of the covariance of the channel estimation error to design the BS precoder, as elaborated in Section \ref{sec_PreOpt}.
+The good match of the analytical and numerical results indicates that we can use the analytical expression of the covariance of the channel estimation error to design the BS precoder, as per Section \ref{sec_PreOpt}.